webpop/extensions/ab-test/README.md

 6. Now your test should be up and running, everytime someone gets to the page with the `<pop:ab:goal name="my-first-test">` tag, a win is logged for the variation which they saw.
 A win is only logged once per session.

 7. Verify that all your variations are displaying correctly by appending "?ab=champion" or "?ab=contender" (or whatever you chose to name your variations) to the end to the url of the page which you are running the test.
+You should see the corresponding markup on the page.

-8. Vist your results page, you should start seeing wins and a statistical analysis of your tests displayed here once people start hitting the goal.
-And now you just have to site back and wait.
+8. Visit your results page, you should start seeing wins and a statistical analysis of your tests displayed here once people start hitting the goal.
+And now you just have to sit back and wait.
 It's best to let at least 10 wins acrue for each variation before concluding a winner for a test.